electricitymaps/electricitymaps-contrib/README.md

 **How can I get access to historical data or the live API?**
 All this and more can be found **[here](https://api.electricitymap.org/)**.

+## how to get acess to new cases data?